java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 layout: learn/tutorial.html
 subheader_select: tutorials
 main_css_id: learn
-description: "What is Method Handle mechanism, how is it different from Reflection API, and what tooling does it provide."
+description: "What is method handle mechanism, how is it different from Reflection API, and what tooling does it provide."
 author: ["NataliiaDziubenko"]
 toc:
-  - What are Method Handles {intro}
+  - What are method handles {intro}
   - Access checking {access}
   - Method handle lookup {lookup}
   - Method type {methodtype}